Curator

 • My Exhibition

-A work made of green glass.
+A work made of porcelain and glaze.

 Pewter covered flagon with a wrigglework floral decorations and engraved "1820" on the bottom of the vessel topped by a curvy inscription.